hmbarnez/StudyTimetableAssistant/README.md

 <!--'Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`-->
 Study Timetable Assistant is an application tailored to meet the needs of students managing their academic lives.
 Designed to enhance organization and efficiency, this app allows students to effectively structure their academic schedules by adding exams, classes, and tasks to a personalized timetable.

 The core functionality revolves around its dynamic scheduling capabilities, which not only display a well-organized timetable but also provide customized notifications.
 These notifications alert users about upcoming academic activities, helping them stay prepared and on track.
+Additionally, there's a feature allows users to set a weekly study time goal during the initial account setup.
+As students log their study sessions, the app automatically subtracts the time spent from their weekly goal and provides progress updates.
+If the weekly study hours are not met, the app sends random notifications encouraging users to study, ensuring they stay on track with their academic objectives.

 One of the unique features of the Study Timetable Assistant is the initial setup process, where users create an account and answer a series of questions.
 These questions are designed to ascertain the user's specific needs and preferences, which then determines the type of account they receive.
 Depending on the account type, notification settings are tailored, ensuring that each student receives reminders in a manner that best supports their academic success.